natgo/wt-wiki-scraper/wikitext-transpiled/ground/BMP-2M.md

 As this tank has a similar playstyle to its 8.3 counterpart, the [[BMP-2]], the main armament of the Shipunov 2A42 30 mm autocannon is a very versatile weapon, considering its vertical guidance, traverse speed, and large selection of ammo belts.

-It is not recommended to engage in long-term combat without ATGMs using only the autocannon with any tank heavier than a light tank or an Anti-Tank Missile Carrier unless using the APDS ammo selection.
-If not using APDS, for heavier tanks it is recommended to cripple it by shooting its tracks and the main armament.
+It is not recommended to engage in long-term combat without ATGMs using only the autocannon with any tank heavier than a light tank or an Anti-Tank Missile Carrier unless using the APDS or APDS-FS ammo selection.
+If not using APDS/APDS-FS, for heavier tanks it is recommended to cripple it by shooting its tracks and the main armament.

 {| class="wikitable" style="text-align:center" width="100%"
 |-